s1monw1/playground-DrILjsWb/statement.md

 #### Contravariance
 *Contravariance* on the other hand describes the exact opposite.
 In Java this concept only reveals itself when we work with generics, which I'm going to describe in depth later.
-Just to make it clear, we can image another programming language that allows contravariant method arguments in overriding methods footnote:[In Java such a method would be treated as _overloaded_].
+Just to make it clear, we could image another programming language that allows contravariant method arguments in overriding methods (In Java such a method would be treated as _overloaded_).
-Let's say we have a class `ClassB` which extends another class `ClassA` and overrides a method by changing the original parameter type `T'` to its supertype `T`.
+Let's say we have a class `ClassB` that extends class `ClassA` and overrides a method by changing the original parameter type `T'` to its supertype `T`:

 `ClassA::method(t:T')`

 `ClassB::method(t:T)`

-You can see that the type hierarchy of method parameter `t` is contrary to the hierarchy of the surrounding classes.
-Up versus down the tree, `method` is contravariant in its parameter type.
+You can see that the type hierarchy of method parameter `t` is contrary to the hierarchy of the surrounding classes. _Up_ versus _down_ the tree, `method` is contravariant in its parameter type.

 #### Invariance
 Last but not least, the easiest one: *Invariance*.
 It can be observed when we think of overriding methods in Java again like we've just seen in the example before.
 An overriding method must _accept_ just the same parameters as the overridden method.